 Section 4 – Committee Chair Turnover Duties

-c.
-Members of Neighborhood Groups and Activity Clubs must be Members of NOSC.
+Members of Neighborhood Groups and Activity Clubs must be members of NOSC.

 ARTICLE XII – RESERVATION AND PARTICIPATION POLICY

-a.
-NOSC Members in good standing have first priority.
+NOSC members in good standing have first priority.

 ARTICLE XIII – PARLIAMENTARY AUTHORITY